Wednesday, 13 October 2021

 We have become well versed in adapting our services to ensure that those who need us can easily access support.
 Under Level 3, our Community Stroke Advisors and Return to Work Advisors are unable to make home visits.

 Instead, we are connecting with our clients over the telephone and through online meetings, to make sure we provide the support that is needed.
 If you would like support but have no calls or virtual meetings scheduled, please contact your Community Stroke Advisor or Return to Work Advisor via phone or email, so that one can be arranged.

-If you need their contact details, these can be found here: https://www.stroke.org.nz/community-stroke-advisors
+If you need contact details of a Community Stroke Advisor or Return to Work Advisor near you, these can be found here: www.stroke.org.nz

-We will be closely monitoring the current Covid-19 situation and will provide further updates on this page.
+We continue to closely monitor the current COVID-19 situation and will provide further updates on this page as required.
 We are taking all steps necessary, as advised by the Government and Ministry of Health, to ensure the health and safety of our clients and our people.

 Stay safe and please get in touch with us if you need support – we are always here to help.